Becoming a Christmas People

 One of the distinctive features of networking and relationship-building is the tendency to approach nearly all relationships through the lens of our own cost-benefit analysis.
 Whether it’s a colleague, a friend, a church to attend, or even a romantic relationship, we are constantly and implicitly trying to discern if the benefits of a potential relationship will exceed the costs.
 If a relationship appears to be too challenging, if the needs are too great, if the person’s problems are too demanding, we don’t commit.

 The message of Christmas means that Jesus knew what it would cost to meet us in our need and he chose to come anyways.
 At Christmas Jesus came down and made his dwelling among us (John 1:14).
-The “us” John has in mind there is a world filled with needy and broken people.
+The “us” John has in mind is a world filled with needy and broken people.

 At Christmas, Jesus came to meet our need—our sin—with overwhelming grace.
 Christmas means that Jesus Christ is the ultimate Good Samaritan who came down, not from his donkey, but from the cosmos, to meet us in our need.
 He did so not merely risking his life, but giving it up in self-sacrifice.
 It cost him everything to be with us, yet he became man and went to the cross with joy (Heb 12:1-2).
 How might this good news of Christmas shape our lives today?

 Once the message of Christmas begins to be rooted in our lives, one of the implications is that we become free to move towards others in their brokenness and suffering, because that’s what Jesus did for us.
-When confronted with needs around us, Christmas frees us from asking, “What will this cost me?” so that we can begin to ask, “How will this serve someone else?”
+When we are confronted with needs around us, Christmas frees us from asking, “What will this cost me?” so that we can begin to ask, “How will this serve someone else?”
 By the power of the Spirit, becoming a Christmas people means growing out of our need to constantly evaluate relationships in terms of costs and benefits, and beginning to move towards others with grace and compassion.

 Can you imagine what it would look like if Christians and churches became a Christmas people?
 Imagine the beauty of a community that lived together and served the world not in terms of costs and benefits, but from a posture of eagerness to share radical grace and mercy with one another, all as a response for what God in Christ has done for us.